 How can I prevent mastitis?

-A valuable guideline to follow is to pump only the amount needed for your baby.
+A good latch can potentially aid in preventing mastitis because your body can naturally regulate milk production in response to your baby's milk consumption.
 If you are breastfeeding, there is no need to pump afterward in an attempt to "empty" your breast.

 • Avoid wearing tight-fitting bras.